withastro/roadmap/proposals/0046-astro-env.md

 # Drawbacks / integration

 - The implementation in terms of code size and complexity seems reasonable.
 It shouldn't affect too many parts of the codebase
-- The user can be implemented in userland, although more limited (eg. exposing apis to adapter is not possible without integrations inter-communication), see https://github.com/florian-lefebvre/astro-env/pull/4
+- The RFC can be implemented in userland partially (eg. exposing apis to adapter is not possible without integrations inter-communication), see https://github.com/florian-lefebvre/astro-env/pull/4
 - This feature requires update across the docs as the official recommendation, although it's not breaking
 - Other parts of Astro need this, for example integrations like `@astrojs/db`